 Locals Tip: Manchu Monday nights for the best dumplings in Darwin!

-One of my favourites!
+LMK is one of my favourite restaurants in town!
 Little Miss Korea is a unique Korean Charcoal BBQ Restaurant, also offering a modern take on Korean à la carte & lunches.
 This funky industrial-looking space caters to locals and tourists alike.
 Little Miss Korea is a gastronomic experience that should not be missed.

 Located in Austin Lane and another of the Top Restaurants in Darwin.

 Locals tip: Dry season dining in the garden.

 Char’s unique dining experience offers Darwin’s signature dining experience, Australian wines and innovative cuisine.
 Char Restaurant features premium cuts of steak and fresh seafood.